Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Experimental results

-The temperature measurements in the experiments with a wavy bottom wall, show that the mean temperature gradient in the flow core (193 mm $\leq y \leq$ 333 mm, 40 mm $\leq z \leq$ 180 mm) inside the large-scale circulation is directed upward, that corresponds to the stably stratified flow.
-We have measured the temperature field in this region in 80 locations.
-In Fig.~\ref{Fig3} we show profiles of the vertical mean temperature gradient $\nabla_z \overline{T}$ in the experiments for different temperature differences $\Delta T$ between the bottom and top walls.
-These profiles of the vertical mean temperature gradient are also averaged over $y$-coordinate in the core flow (193 mm $\leq y \leq$ 333 mm) of the large-scale circulation.
-In particular, they are averaged over 8 vertical profiles measured at 8 equidistant positions located in the $y$ direction with the interval $\Delta y = 20$ mm between the temperature probes.
+The temperature measurements in the experiments with a wavy bottom surface show that the mean temperature gradient in the flow core inside the large-scale circulation is directed upward ($\nabla_z \overline{T} > 0$), that corresponds to a stably stratified flow.
+For instance, in Figs.~\ref{Fig4} and~\ref{Fig6} we plot isolines of the vertical mean temperature gradient $\nabla_z \overline{T}$ inside the large-scale circulation in $yz$ plane where we show the regions with the positive vertical mean temperature gradient only.
+In Figs.~\ref{Fig5} and~\ref{Fig7} we also plot mean profiles of the vertical mean temperature gradient $\nabla_z \overline{T}$ obtained in these experiments by averaging over 15 vertical profiles measured in different cross-sections for different $y$ inside the large-scale circulation.
+We discuss here the results of the experiments performed for two values of the temperature difference $\Delta T$ between the bottom and top surfaces: $\Delta T = 50$~K (Figs.~\ref{Fig4} and~\ref{Fig6}) and $\Delta T = 40$ K (Figs.~\ref{Fig5} and~\ref{Fig7}).
+All measurements have been done in the plane $x=0.5 L_x$.
+The accuracy of the mean temperature measurements is about 0.07 \% (i.e. the accuracy is about 0.2 K for typical mean temperatures $\approx 300$ K).
+The accuracy of the mean temperature gradient measurements is about 5 \% for $\nabla_z \overline{T} \approx 0.1$ K/cm, and it is about 10 \% for $\nabla_z \overline{T} \approx 0.01$ K/cm.

-There are two maxima of the mean temperature gradient separated by one minimum in the center of the core flow (see Fig.~\ref{Fig3}).
-At the minimum of $\nabla_z \overline{T}$, the mean temperature gradient is positive for the dashed curve (corresponding to the experiments with $\Delta T= 40$ K), and the minimum of $\nabla_z \overline{T}$ tends to very small negative value for the solid curve (for the experiments with $\Delta T= 50$ K).
-In the case of negative vertical mean temperature gradient $\nabla_z \overline{T}$, the value of $N^2 <0$ and the internal gravity waves cannot exist in the vicinity of this region.
-This means that for $\Delta T= 50$ K, there are two waveguides for the internal gravity waves, while in the first case ($\Delta T= 40$~K) there is only one waveguide.
+As can be seen in Fig.~\ref{Fig4}, there are two regions with positive mean temperature gradient separated by the region with negative mean temperature gradient in the center of the core flow.
+In the regions with negative vertical mean temperature gradient, the value of $N^2 \leq 0$ and the internal gravity waves cannot exist in these regions.
+This means that in the experiments with $\Delta T= 50$ K, there are two waveguides for the internal gravity waves.
+On the other hand, as can be seen in Fig.~\ref{Fig6} ($\Delta T= 40$~K) there is one large region with positive mean temperature gradient which corresponds to a one waveguide.
+Similar trends can be seen in Figs.~\ref{Fig5} and~\ref{Fig7}.
 In these experiments the maximum gradient Richardson number, Ri $=N^2/{\rm Sh}^2$, based on the mean velocity shear, ${\rm Sh}$, of the large-scale circulation is about 1.
-Here $N$ is the Brunt-V\"{a}is\"{a}l\"{a} frequency.